-Drywall and Greenboard
+1. Drywall and green board

 You can go for regular drywall in ceilings above the non-shower or tub areas of your bathroom.
 However, for the space where the shower is located, it is recommended to pick moisture-resistant drywall or green board.

 Another popular option among homeowners while choosing a bathroom ceiling material is tiling.
 Tiles come at an affordable cost, appear aesthetic, and are easy to install.
 You can also choose from a wide variety of tiles such as ceramic, porcelain, granite, or marble.

 Another alternative is to trowel thin-set mortar or plaster over the tiles when setting them.
 You can also go for a green board as a base beneath your tiles.
 A tile backer is really important to ensure that your lower ceiling is not subjected to sagging, mold growth, and other water-related damages.

 You can choose acrylic sheets in transparent, patterned, or solid colors according to your bathroom design and support them with L-shaped aluminum strips.
 Hanging LED lights or panel lights from your transparent ceiling really gives a striking look to the entire area.

 Since acrylic sheets are light, you can remove them during maintenance work for fixing lights or a geyser.

 You can find ACP sheets in plain, metallic, and marble textures.
 It is also available in a gamut of size variants.
 ACP is a very good choice if your bathroom is prone to dampness.

 Gypsum — a readymade sheet made up of POP (Plaster Of Paris) — also comes in many sizes.
 This inexpensive bathroom ceiling material is perfect for bathrooms in homes located in hotter regions.

 However, you can think about alternative materials that offer maximum moisture resistance to the entire area.
-Plastic or PVC moldings — which appear similar to ordinary wood molding — can be cut, installed and painted using the same techniques like that for wooden variants.
+Plastic or PVC moldings — which appear similar to ordinary wood molding — can be cut, installed, and painted using the same techniques as that for wooden variants.

-Whichever bathroom ceiling material you use, always remember to keep your space well ventilated.
+Also, keep your space well ventilated.
 Good ventilation is the key to ensure that your ceiling lasts long.
 If your bathroom layout doesn’t have adequate ventilation options, install a good-quality vent fan — according to the size of the room.
 This will ensure controlled humidity levels and protect your ceiling in the long run.